-The Holland Area Historical Society will host a program titled “150th Anniversary of the Incorporation of the City of Holland” on Tuesday, February 14 at 7:30 p.m.
+HOLLAND — The Holland Area Historical Society will host a program titled “We All Must Do Our Utmost: Holland, Michigan in World War I” on Tuesday, October 9 at 7:30 p.m.
 The presentation will be held in the Maas Auditorium, Maas Conference Center, Hope College, Holland, Michigan.

 Maas Auditorium is located at 264 Columbia Avenue on the Hope College campus.
 The public is invited, and admission is free.

 The Great War had raged since July 1914, starting as a European conflict which spiraled outward to engulf what felt like the entire world.
 As men from Hope College and Holland enlisted, those on the home front decided to “do their utmost” in the great cause for America.
 Join Hope College students Aine O’Conner and Avery Lowe as they present their research on this important conflict.

 The Holland Area Historical Society sponsors historically themed programs, primarily concerning Holland and West Michigan, monthly except during May, July, August, and January.
 The programs are funded through dues paid by the society’s members.
 Membership is paid annually, and costs $15 for individuals, $20 for families, and $10 for senior citizens and $5 for students.
 The society also has rates for non-profit institutions, corporations and life memberships).